jManij/data-structures-and-algorithms/code401challenges/allReadMe/challenge-08-README.md

 # Challenge Summary
-Linked List Implementation Extended
+Linked List Implementation Extended.

 ## Challenge Description
-Create a method for the Linked List class which takes a number, k, as a parameter.
-Return the node’s value that is k from the end of the linked list.
+Create a method for the Linked List class which takes two linked lists, merge them alternatively and return the new merged list.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->